 At Davidson, our Hispanic Studies students work towards a mastery of Spanish, the second most spoken language in the United States and the fourth in the world.
 The development of our students' linguistic competency allows them to reach a more profound understanding of Spanish, Latin American, and U.S. Latino people and their literary and cultural expressions.

 We strengthen our students' critical and analytical thinking skills as well as their ability to form written and oral arguments in Spanish.
 Through our curriculum and advising, we help our students cultivate the fluent worldview necessary to thrive and contribute thoughtfully in our globalized world.

 To graduate with a major in Hispanic Studies, students must complete 10 courses above Spanish 201 or 203, including at least one 400-level seminar (SPA 401-410), the Senior Seminar (SPA 490), and at least one course in each of the following areas:

-For coursework completed on non-Davidson programs, a maximum of three transferred courses for one semester or five transferred courses for the academic year may be applied to the Hispanic Studies major or minor.
-Explicit approval from the department chair is required.
+With specific approval of the department chair, a maximum of three transferred courses for one semester or five transferred courses for the academic year may be applied to the Hispanic Studies major or minor.

 Courses to be counted toward the major may not be taken pass/fail.